We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The condition can be challenging to detect and diagnose in children.
 Doctors are not yet sure of the long-term effects of having type 2 diabetes at a young age.

-Encouraging healthful lifestyle habits, involving a well-balanced diet and plenty of physical activity, can help prevent and treat type 2 diabetes in children.
+Healthful lifestyle habits, such as a well-balanced diet and plenty of physical activity, can help prevent and treat type 2 diabetes in children.

 It is also essential that caregivers have the right provisions and knowledge to avoid or respond quickly to emergency situations.

-How can I tell if my child has type 1 diabetes.
+How can I tell if my child has type 1 or type 2 diabetes?

 Symptoms of type 1 and type 2 diabetes are similar in many ways, and it is not always immediately possible to tell which type a child has.